RethinkWhat/CS211_9342_Ramonsters/README.md

 ### Version 4
 In Version 4, the sorting algorithms have their own counter to keep track of the execution counts.

+### Verison 5
+In Version, algorithms are fixed and tested, ready to run with the real dataset.

 ## Dataset

 The study draws upon a dataset comprising 1,000,000 company names sourced from [source].
 To facilitate a comprehensive analysis of algorithmic performance, the dataset was subjected to sorting in various orders: random, ascending, and descending.
 These distinct orders allowed for the examination of average-case, best-case, and worst-case scenarios for each algorithm under analysis.